 A build-up of dirt and grease can prove to be highly resistant to sponge and soap.
 One traditional method is to rub them with a ball of mane or tail hair, but you can also use the back of a blunt knife to carefully scrape it off without damaging the leather.

 If you end up with mouldy leather, make sure you clean it outside to avoid spreading spores.
 Wipe off mould with a damp cloth, which should be soaked in boiling water with disinfectant if you plan to use it again, then treat the tack with a leather-specific mould inhibitor, and finally condition the leather.
 Check that stitching hasn’t rotted and that spores haven’t spread to other items.
 Fitting a low-wattage electric bar heater (wired safely) in the tack room will help prevent leather from going mouldy.

-On the care of synthetic kit, Andrew recommends using a nailbrush to scrub leather-look saddles, before giving a final wipe over with a damp cloth.
+If you have synthetic tack, use a nailbrush to scrub leather-look saddles, before giving a final wipe over with a damp cloth.

 You might also be interested in:

 Check out this selection of the best saddle soaps and leather conditioners